How to plan you career as a Mum returning to work

 Prior to starting a family, you had control of your career.
 You could work long hours if required.
 You could apply for the perfect job that suited you.
 You could go out after work without a thought.
-You could even go home and flop on the sofa after a bad day at work!
+You could even go home and chill out on the sofa after a bad day at work!

 You then became a Mum….

-However, as the end of maternity leave approaches, the reality starts to sink in as you begin to think about returning to work.
+However, as the end of your maternity leave approaches, the reality starts to sink in as you begin to think about returning to work.
 Things are different now.
 Priorities have changed and there is a little person now controlling your time.

 How will you be able to control your career when you have your family to think about as well?
 Who will be doing childcare drop off and pick up?
 Who will be available if your child is unwell?
 Who is going to do the cooking, cleaning, shopping and feeding?